filefoxper/agent-reducer/README.md

         }
     }

-    //open manual mode by env.updateBy='manual'
+    //use manual mode by a configurable env {updateBy: 'manual'}
     const reducer = createAgentReducer<number, Counter>(Counter, {updateBy: 'manual'});

-    //update state to store after the agentReducer run. const store = createStore<number>(reducer, reducer.initialState);
+    const store = createStore<number>(reducer, reducer.initialState);

-    const listener = () => reducer.update(store.getState(), store.dispatch);
+    //update state and dispatch function after the store works, we can use subscribe a listener to do this again and again const listener = () => reducer.update(store.getState(), store.dispatch);
     const unsubscribe = store.subscribe(listener);
-    listener();
+    //before all, we try to fetch the newest state and dispatch from store. listener();

     const agent = reducer.agent;